cclgroupltd/ccl_chromium_reader/README.md

 * Blink object deserialization
 * IndexedDB wrapper

+### Blog
+Read a blog on the subject here: https://www.cclsolutionsgroup.com/post/indexeddb-on-chromium

 There is a fair amount of work yet to be done in terms of documentation and creating a more pythonic wrapper around some of the raw functions, but the modules should be fine for pulling data out of IndexedDB, with the following